 Date: September 25, 1996

 Updated: April 25, 2006

 Objective: To provide a consistent standard by which administrators and teachers can determine appropriate discipline measures.

 Scope: All teachers, administrators, students and families

 Definitions:

 Guidelines:

-The kind and amount of discipline (punishment) will be determined by

 The kind and amount of discipline (punishment) will be determined by the teachers and, if necessary, the Headmaster.
+The discipline will be administered in the light of the individual student's problem and attitude.
+All discipline will

+teachers and, if necessary, the Headmaster.
 The discipline will be administered in the light of the individual student's problem and attitude.
 All discipline will be based on biblical principles, for example, restitution, apologies (public and private), swift/painful punishment, restoration of fellowship, no lingering attitudes, for example.
 The vast majority of discipline problems are to be dealt with at the classroom level.
 In order to maintain consistency, teachers regularly meet together to discuss biblical standards and school policy concerning discipline.